 Margaret D. Pagan

-Research into her family history and geneaology drew Margaret into writing.
+Research into her family history drew Margaret into writing.
 Interesting anecdotes about family life were among her first published works.

 She dug deeper into African American history and published her findings in newspapers, magazines, and journals.

 While employed by the Social Security Administration, she wrote an employee handbook, edited several national publications, and contributed to the employee magazine.